 A well-qualified international applicant has a strong academic record and sufficient English language proficiency to perform well in a challenging college preparatory environment.
 Application requirements are as follows:

 - Demonstrated proficiency in oral and written English.
-For applicants whose native language is not English, and whose language of instruction for the most recent four years of schooling has not been in English, TOEFL, SLEP, ITEP, or SSAT testing and score reports are required.
+For applicants whose native language is not English, and whose language of instruction for the most recent four years of schooling has not been in English, English language proficiency testing and score reports are required.
+Saint Bernard School accepts TOEFL (minimum score 65), TOEFL Jr. (minimum 785 scaled score) or iTEP (minimum 4.4 Slate Score).

 - Proof of financial support showing adequate financial support to complete the chosen field of study.
 Each international student MUST complete a financial support form and return it with his/her application.
 In addition, the student MUST submit official documentation showing (a) the person providing the financial support has the necessary funds (b) the funds can be transferred from the student’s home country to the United States.